 If you are a trucking company or a small insurance company looking for adjusters, I realize that hiring a Gallagher Bassett or a Sedgwick is probably a far more expensive play.
 I still think they are a better investment than hiring one of these small agencies like Love, Barnes and McKew.
 Sure, from the plaintiff’s lawyer’s perspective, those adjusters jump on the edge of the calculation between unfair and insane in their offers.
-But, at least they sell it with some modicum of logic that does not necessarily force the client to do what I’m going to do right now: call the client and strongly recommend that she file a lawsuit.
-So the few dollars that you are saving, you are going to pay back because you are going to face more lawsuits.
+But, at least they sell it with some modicum of logic that does not force the client to do what I will do right now: call the client and strongly recommend that she file a lawsuit.
+So the few dollars that you are saving, you will pay back because you will face more lawsuits.

 Update: Eventually, this case settled for more than twice the initial offer after we sued their client.